sdercolin/vlabeler/docs/plugin-development.md

   project.
 The function `report()` is used here.
 - [execute-scripts](../resources/common/plugins/macro/execute-scripts): Run input scripts to edit the project.
 It can be used as a debugging tool during plugin development.
-- [resampler-test](../resources/common/plugins/macro/resampler-test): Examine the resampler synthesis of the active entry.
+- [resampler-test](https://github.com/sdercolin/vlabeler-resampler-test): Examine the resampler synthesis of the active entry.
 Demonstrates the use of `requestAudioFilePlayback()`, along with `Env`, `File`, and `CommandLine` APIs.

 ## Miscellaneous

 ### Localization

-For plugin definition and scripting localization support, refer to [Localized strings in vLabeler](localized-string.md).
+Check [Localized strings in vLabeler](localized-string.md) about the `String (Localized)` type mentioned above.

 ### Error handling